When you publish your writing online, there is very little chance that you will ever be able to delete it entirely.

 If you revisit your new article after a few days and make some corrections, the Internet Archive may already have a snapshot of your blog.
 Then your errors are there forever.

 Yes, it’s quick and easy to hit the publish button.
-But it’s not quite so easy to unpublish and delete.
+But it’s not quite so easy to unpublish and delete books, articles, and blog posts.

 Related reading: How To Publish Writing Anonymously To Hide Your Name